-Gorgeous jewelry, boutique-quality fashions, shimmering glass vessels, recycled metal work, whimsical sculptures, hand-carved woodwork, beautiful quilts, dramatic photography, fine art paintings — you’ll find all of this and more at the Millbrae Art & Wine Festival, August 31 – September 1 from 10 a.m. to 5 p.m. on Broadway.
+Decorative and functional ceramics, one-of-a-kind jewelry designs, boutique-quality wearables, shimmering glass vessels, recycled metal work, whimsical sculptures, hand-carved woodwork, handwoven quilts, dramatic photography, stunning fine art paintings — you’ll find all of this and more at the Millbrae Art & Wine Festival, August 31-September 1 from 10 a.m. to 5 p.m. on Broadway.
 It’s an art lovers delight with 250 of the west coast’s finest artists and craftsmakers setting up shop every Labor Day weekend for a fabulous al fresco show.
 Enjoy a lovely sun-splashed weekend browsing and strolling among colorful, well-stocked booths and meet the extraordinary artists who do the work.

 Sculpture and Mixed Media

 Stephanie Sullivan creates incredibly realistic butterflies from recycled plastic bottles.
 Her hand-drawn and hand-painted works of art accent magnets, mobiles, headbands, lapel pins, scientific displays, pens and pencils.
 Utilizing various metals—stainless steel, steel, copper, aluminum, bronze and brass—Hector Perez finishes his tropical sculptures using heat, patina and abrasives.
 “Our passion is to shape metal, and we view each work that we create as an individual with a personality of its own,” he explained.
 From clever phrases and clocks to service signs and wildlife art, Pat Lafferty’s sturdy metal cut-outs will bring a bit of whimsy to any space.
 He uses a faux copper finish to accent each piece.